pmdjdias/ua_infovis/D3/Lesson_04/README.md

 	.catch(err => { console.log(err) });
 ```

-Finish the program inside the plot circles function or log the data on the console.
+Insert a debugger function inside the plot circles function or log the data on the console.
 Visualize the first line of the file (`console.table(data[0]);`) and see that all columns are string.
 You can extend the Promise return to pre-proces this data and convert it:
 ``` javascript
 let parseTime = d3.timeParse("%d-%m-%Y (%H:%M h)");